‘General Hospital’ Spoilers: Hayden And Brad Cause Nightmares For Finn

 Handsome Doctor Man Of God To The Rescue

 Dr. Griffin Munro (Matt Cohen) was livid when he caught Finn treating Anna Devane (Finola Hughes) with shaky hands and was ready to expose him.
-As angry as Griffin was, he’s also forgiving, kind and has priestly patience.
+As angry as Griffin was, he’s also forgiving, kind, and has priestly patience.
 General Hospital spoilers promise Griffin comes to Finn’s aid at a low point.

-By mid-week, Finn is at GH and close to succumbing to his addiction demons and that’s when Griffin finds his fellow doctor.
-Finn is in a desperate state and instead of Griffin turning him in or yelling at him, General Hospital spoilers predict Griffin will try his best to save Finn from his darker urges.
+By mid-week, Finn is at GH and close to succumbing to his addiction demons, and that’s when Griffin finds his fellow doctor.
+Finn is in a desperate state, and instead of Griffin turning him in or yelling at him, General Hospital spoilers predict Griffin will try his best to save Finn from his darker urges.

 #GH Today Fri Mar 10: When Griffin gets in his face, Finn declares with a confident smile, “You do what you have to do.”…+ pic.twitter.com/jiVasTpUZP